The bus always comes on time in Helsinki.

 Sweat in a Sauna

 Sauna culture is easily my favorite thing about Finland.
 Nearly every local grew up going to sauna, most apartments have their own private saunas, and many people use the sauna daily.
 Some people have even been born in the sauna.
 In the winter it’s a spectacular way to warm up, sweat, relax, and detox.
 Most hotels have saunas, but for a more local experience I highly recommend visiting a neighborhood sauna.
 My favorite, one very popular with locals, is Kotiharjun Sauna in Kallio.
-It’s a more traditional word burning sauna, and you’ll get the change to sit outside in the snow and sip on a cold beer with some half naked old Finnish men.
+It’s a more traditional wood burning sauna, and you’ll get the chance to sit outside in the snow and sip on a cold beer with some half naked old Finnish men.
 Also worth checking out is an excursion to the Finnish Sauna Society for a traditional sauna with ice dipping.